The Lipid Compositions of Plants and Microorganisms

 Sphingolipids: It is increasingly being recognized that plant membranes contain much higher proportions of complex sphingolipids than had been realized hitherto, but this is not yet reflected in published total analyses to my knowledge.
 For example, the plasma membrane in leaf tissue was once considered to contain roughly 10% glucosylceramides, with much of the remainder being the complex glycerophospholipids.
 Now it is recognized that approximately 40% of the lipids in this membrane are highly complex sphingolipids in addition to the glucosylceramides, mainly glycosylinositol phosphoceramides, which were technically difficult to analyse prior to the development of modern mass spectrometry methods.
 Details of these are available on the appropriate web pages and are not duplicated here.

-Surface lipids: A further region of plants with a distinctive composition is the epidermis or cuticle where the lipids are rich in waxes, while the cutin and suberin layers contain complex polyesters of hydroxy and dicarboxylic fatty acids.
+Surface lipids: A further region of plants with a unique composition is the epidermis or cuticle where the lipids are rich in waxes, which lie above the cutin and suberin layers containing complex polyesters of hydroxy and dicarboxylic fatty acids.
 Leaf surface lipids are largely non-polar waxes, and it has been argued that these may be among the most abundant lipids on Earth, considering that leaves cover much of the land surface.

 2. Fatty Acid Compositions of Plant Tissues